Expository critical essays in literary, political, historical, philosophical, and spiritual topics remain part of my literary toolkit.

 The Basics of Postmodernism

-Having often railed against postmodernism in literature, particularly in poetry with the folly of Robert Bly, the dreck of Louise Glück, and the gloom-filled posturing of Adrienne Rich driving my scorn, I am now rethinking my stance on that literary movement and am ready to acknowledge some of its positive attributes.
+Having often railed against postmodernism in literature, particularly in poetry with the folly of Robert Bly, the dreck of Louise Glück, and the gloom-filled posturing of Adrienne Rich driving my scorn, I am now rethinking my earlier, negative stance on that literary movement and am ready to acknowledge some of its positive attributes.

 Lately, I have, indeed, had at least a slight change of heart—but with a certain caveat to be explained later.
 It is not the fault of an entire movement that a few bad faith players have managed to load their nonsense into the canon.
 For example, Allen Ginsberg’s poem, "Howl," stands at the beginning of postmodernism in America; this work has stood the test of time as a game changer in literature.
 Ginsberg's long poem, loosely based on the style of Walt Whitman’s Leaves of Grass, offers a view of American life that informs that portion of society that would never consider taking the trips of a Ginsberg or a Kerouac.